 This manual is structured to give you the information you need as quickly and clearly as possible.
 The contents of this Manual are grouped into relatively short sections making up chapters (e.g. "Air conditioning").
-The entire manual is divided into five large chapters:
+The entire manual is divided into five large parts which are: